Purdue-ACM-SIGAPP/Purdue/README.md

 Developed by 2014-2015 Purdue ACM SIGAPP Members and currently available on the [Play Store here](https://play.google.com/store/apps/details?id=edu.purdue.app).

+Our Trello board for issues, bugs, and features is [available here](https://trello.com/b/9ktGDjYs/purdue-app).
+Issues added to the github issues page will be automatically added to trello.

 # Contributing

 We follow the Github Flow model of development.